mailmanmedia/ContentCurator-2/replit.md

 ## System Architecture

 ### Frontend
 The application is a React-based Single Page Application (SPA) using TypeScript and Vite.
-It leverages `shadcn/ui` components (built on Radix UI) with a dark-first, Liverpool FC-inspired color palette, styled using Tailwind CSS and Google Fonts.
+It utilizes `shadcn/ui` components (built on Radix UI) with a dark-first, Liverpool FC-inspired color palette, styled using Tailwind CSS and Google Fonts.
 React Query manages server state.
-Key UI components include `VisualAssistant`, `LivePresentation`, `PromptStudio`, `TemplateCard`, and `DataChart`, with global navigation handled by `Header` and `ContentTabs`.

 ### Backend
 An Express.js server, written in TypeScript, provides RESTful API endpoints with middleware for logging, JSON parsing, and error handling.